cascadiajs/2018.cascadiajs.com/src/markdown/call-for-presenters.md

 ## Requirements

-Anyone who hasn't given a conference talk is eligible.
-Meetup talks, work talks, school talks are all OK, but we are focusing the CFP on providing a platform for new voices, especially those from the Pacific Northwest and from underrepresented groups (URMs) in our industry.
+Anyone who hasn't given a big conference talk is eligible.
+Meetups, smaller events, school talks are all OK, but we are focusing the CFP on providing a platform for new voices, especially those from the Pacific Northwest and from underrepresented groups (URMs) in our industry.
+If you're not sure if you're eligible, just ask!

 Please review our [Code of Conduct](https://github.com/cascadiajs/2018.cascadiajs.com/blob/master/code-of-conduct.md).
 Everyone who participates in our conference agrees to the enforcement of our CoC, and includes our friends, speakers, staff, sponsors, and attendees.